 On top of the challenge to hire and retain top talent, HR teams are crucial in contributing to business success.
 Given that acquiring quality talent is the top priority of most HR teams, it also makes sense to maximise the utilisation of data, analytics, and metrics to make the most out of a company’s human resources.
 Human resources may be scarce, especially when hiring for positions that need highly specialised skills.
-This scarcity is something that 77 % of CEOs recognise.
+This scarcity is something many CEOs recognise.

 According to them, one of the biggest threats to their business is the limited access to key skills, innovation, and creativity that they need through highly qualified employees.

 Meanwhile, 47 % of HR teams recognise employee retention and turnover as their biggest challenge.
 As such, a key understanding of what attracts potential employees (and what keeps them happy) is crucial for meeting business goals and increasing ROI.

 To address these challenges, HR teams must be fully equipped with data on what exactly contributes to employee satisfaction.
 For example:

 - McKinsey reports that not only does high employee engagement keep employees happy but also boosts company profit.

 - Up to 20 % of staff resignations happen within 45 days after hiring.
 Related to this is research that shows that 72 % of new hires one-on-one time with their manager or immediate superior the most important part of onboarding.

 This data can help refocus their hiring and employee engagement strategies.
 It is also important to understand organisation-specific data that can help HR managers and key executives address unique problems and leverage strengths within their talent pool.

 This is where HR metrics come in handy.
 With a deep understanding of HR metrics, KPIs, and employee performance, HR teams can turn statistics into pathways for solid change through actionable insight.

 What Are HR Metrics and Why Are They Important?